rmuit/test/blog-postgres.md

   * A full list of escape sequences, and references to other parameters influencing them, is available in PostgreSQL documentation about [C-Style Escapes](https://www.postgresql.org/docs/current/sql-syntax-lexical.html#SQL-SYNTAX-STRINGS-ESCAPE).
 * Most characters with a trailing backslash are just interpreted as that single character, e.g. `'\\'` is a single backslash and `'\''` is a single quote _if `standard_conforming_strings = off`_.
 Do not use `\'` though; it's potentially insecure.
 (By default `standard_conforming_strings = on`, `'\''` is an unterminated first part of a string.
 See more references to info in above link, if interested.)
 Use `''''` instead.

 PostgreSQL has a string notation which always interprets those escape codes regardless of PostgreSQL version/parameters: `E'<string value>'`.
 This can be useful, given that 'regular' strings are ambiguous and nowadays don't treat a backslash as an escape code.
-We won't do much with this notation in this text except mention them for completeness in several places.
+We won't do much with this notation in this text, except mention them for completeness in several places.

 Note that escaped characters are not byte values, they are _characters_ (with a corresponding byte value).
 The effect is that not all character codes are valid; you may get an error like "invalid byte sequence for encoding "UTF8": 0xff".[fn]I'm not sure exactly what causes this; I didn't get such errors when connected to a PostgreSQL 13 server/database with encoding SQL_ASCII and client_encoding "UTF8", but did get them when connexted to a PostgreSQL 8.4 server/database with the same encodings.
 This is outside of the scope of this text, so I didn't check.[/fn]